sjsadowski/DevSecCon2016/dsc.md

 25. Again: Minimum necessary access: devs have access to development environments only, all other changes/deployments handled through Jenkins for infrastructure, or other defined build tool for code/applications
+26. Q: Where's the security? it's only explicitly mentioned once!
+27. A: It's inherent in every step.
+  * Base images built to a hardening standard
+  * Machines are scanned for compliance along the build pipelines
+  * Communication is secured (TLS/SSH/SCP)
+  * Keys are encrypted (GPG) with passwords stored separately
+  * Data objects for configuration management are encrypted
 26. So... why not tool X?
 It does A, B, C better...
   * Tools that had the best internal support (KB, understanding)
   * Tools that were most compatible with other parts of the org
   * Tools that had the best trade-offs
   * Represented the best overall needs for OUR org
-27. My advice for you - do the same.
+27. My advice for you: do the same.
 Find your tools, and run with them
 28. What are some of our problems?
   * Lack of client buy-in
   * Developer demands
   * Signal v.
 Noise (Monitoring/Alerting)
   * Knowledge sharing
-29. THE FUTURE!
+29. THE FUTURE (none of which is technical... really)
+  * Better education for both sales org and clients
+  * Reduction of noise by tuning our alerts
+  * Better compliance and inspection